abzcoding/lvim/README.md

 ## Things to Know

+- I'm on the `rolling` branch of LunarVim
 - Do not use as is, too much bloated!
 Also do not use on a potato PC!!
 - if you want to use debugging, change the following line to true:
   - `lvim.builtin.dap.active = true`